 Explore ways to network with home school parents.
-This library continues to offer Art Class on Friday mornings facilitated by a home school parent and attended by home schooled children.
 There is a "Lil Lit Club for beginning readers that meets on Wednesdays.
 The children's librarian is considering offering other programs during the day for homeschoolers.

 Local History

 Continue to work within existing groups to build an understanding of the local community so we can focus resources in a productive manner for customers.